Islandora/migrate_islandora_csv/README.md

 Migrations follow the [Extract-Transform-Load pattern](https://en.wikipedia.org/wiki/Extract,_transform,_load).
 You extract the information from a source, process the data to transform it into the format you need, and load it into the destination system (e.g. Drupal).
 Migrations are stored in Drupal as configuration, which means they can be represented in yml, transferred to and from different sites, and are compatible with Drupal's configuration synchronization tools.
 And the structure of each yml file is arranged to follow the Extract-Transform-Load pattern.

 Now we're migrating five entity types, but we're only writing three migrations: files, nodes, and media.
-The other two, subjects and agents, will be generated during the node migration.
+The other two, subjects and agents, are (in this case) simple strings with no other fields, so will be generated on-the-fly during the node migration.
 This will give us a chance to show off some techniques for working with multi-valued fields, entity reference fields, and complex field types like `controlled_access_terms`'s `typed_relation` field.
 We'll also see how the migrate framework can help de-duplicate, and at the same time, linked data-ize :tm: your data by looking up previously migrated entities.
 So hold on to your hats.
 First, let's get this puppy onto your Islandora instance.

 To perform the migrations, we'll be using `drush`.
 We will be able to run each of the file, node, and media migrations seprarately or all at once in a group.
 We will also learn how to roll back a migration in case it didn't go as planned.